How to Write an Effective Copy for International Clients

 Is your brochure TTYM (targeted towards your market)?
 Or, is it TAC (totally American-centric)?
 Depending on its context and the industry it’s used in, an acronym could mean many different things.
 For instance, think about the acronym WCD.
 Does it mean Work Center Description?
 Working Construction Drawings?
 Weapons of Catastrophic Destruction?
 Don’t expect your international readers to “guess” the meaning based on the context.
 Instead, spell out and clearly define all industry- and product-specific acronyms within your copy.

-Please contact us for a free foreign language translation or interpretation quote today.
+Please contact us for a foreign language marketing translation quote today.

 Want to hire All Language Alliance, Inc, to provide you with document translation or language interpreting services?
 Request your no-obligation foreign language translation quote now!